Petar Leković

 Petar Leković (23 November 1893 – 13 June 1942), was a Serbian soldier active in both World War I and World War II.
 A stonecutter by profession, Leković was declared the first People's Hero of Yugoslavia.

 As a soldier of the Serbian Army, he participated in the First World War, during 1914 and 1915.
 He distinguished himself as a brave and capable fighter, but due to his wounds, he was captured in the fall of 1915 in the vicinity of Peć.
 He spent the rest of the war in Hungarian captivity near Budapest.
 After the end of the war, he returned to his hometown and learned the stone-cutting craft, and soon after he got married and moved to the village of Recice near Požega.
-In search of work, he visited many places, mostly in western Serbia.
-In the years after the war he became a sympathizer of the Communist Party of Yugoslavia, and because of his expressed righteousness and solidarity, he often came into conflict with employers, but also with the government.
+He traveled extensively in search of work, mostly in western Serbia.
+In the post-WWI period he became a sympathizer of the Communist Party of Yugoslavia, and because of his expressed righteousness and solidarity, he often came into conflict with his employers, as well as with the government.

-After 1938, he renewed his contacts with the then illegal Communist Party and took part in some of its actions.
+After 1938, he renewed his contacts with the then illegal Communist Party and participated in some of its actions.
 Following the occupation of Yugoslavia in 1941, Leković joined the Užice partisan detachment with his three sons and took part in insurgent actions.
-After the First Enemy Offensive and the withdrawal of partisan forces from Serbia, in March 1942 he joined the Second Proletarian Strike Brigade, in which he was appointed Deputy Commander of the First Užice Battalion.
+After the First Enemy Offensive and the withdrawal of partisan forces from Serbia, in March 1942, he joined the Second Proletarian Strike Brigade, in which he was appointed Deputy Commander of the First Užice Battalion.
 By the decision of the Supreme Headquarters at the end of March 1942, he was proclaimed the People's Hero of Yugoslavia.

 Biography

 He was born on November 23, 1893, in the village of Svračkovo, near Užička Požega, where his birthplace is today.
 He came from a poor peasant family.
 His father Milinko, in addition to Peter, had three other sons and a daughter.
 He finished primary school in his native village.
-Since the family had a hard time supporting themselves, Petar started working from the earliest childhood, as a boy.
+Since the family had a hard time supporting themselves, Petar started working from the earliest childhood.
 At first, he was engaged in various physical jobs, mainly related to farming, and as a young man, he began to learn the stone-cutting craft.
-He was interrupted in his learning by the call-up for military service in 1914, as well as the beginning of the Great War.
+His studies were interrupted in 1914 when he was drafted at the start of the Great war.